 Many executives say they use M&A as a means to consolidate or expand the market position of their firm or increase its production efficiency.
 Most mergers and acquisitions, however, fail to create value, leading to the so-called ‘merger paradox’.
 By adopting a multidisciplinary and institutional perspective, this course aims to increase the understanding of merger determinants and effects, discusses key topics for value creation, and concludes with policy assessments.
 In addition, the participants will work on their negotiation skills during a workshop.

 This course deals with the economic, legal and financial aspects of Mergers & Acquisitions (M&A).
-The lectures will be given by reputable professors, as well as investment bankers, and lawyers who are experts in M&A.
+The lectures will be given by reputable professors, as well as private equity fund managers, investment bankers, and lawyers who are specialized in M&A.

 P: +31 (0)6 229 38 313